American Conservation Coalition

-The American Conservation Coalition (ACC) is a 501(c)(3) nonprofit environmental advocacy organization focusing on limited-government, conservative approaches to environmental issues.
-The group was founded in Appleton, Wisconsin, in 2017.
+The American Conservation Coalition (ACC) is a 501(c)(3) environmental conservative nonprofit founded in 2017.

 History

-ACC was founded by Benji Backer in 2017 with the goal to add conservative voices to environmental conversations.
-However, since its founding, ACC has evolved to advocate for legislation at the federal level and educate students on environmental issues.
-In 2023, it was announced that Backer would step down as president of the organization, transitioning into a chairmanship role.
-Danielle Butcher Franz was announced as successor, assuming the role of CEO.
+ACC was founded in Appleton, Wisconsin, in 2017 by a group of young conservatives with the goal of adding conservative voices to environmental conversations.

+ACC's founder was Benji Backer, who stepped down down as president of the organization, transitioning into a chairmanship role in 2023.
+Danielle Franz is the current CEO of the ACC.
 Other key figures include Chris Barnard as president and Stephen Perkins as COO.

-Issue advocacy
+In 2021, ACC had 5,000 members.
+ACC claimed to have 60,000 members in 2024 and 100,000 members in 2025.

+ACC maintains links with senior members of the second Trump administration such as Secretary of Energy Chris Wright, Secretary of the Interior Doug Burgum and Administrator of the EPA Lee Zeldin.
+In 2024, it sponsored the Republican National Convention.
+It also hosted climate town halls with candidates in the 2024 Republican Party presidential primaries.

+ACC has a political action committee, known as ACC Action.

+Activities and positions

-ACC advocates for land and wildlife conservation, developments in clean energy and emission-reducing technology like carbon capture and sequestration (CCS), and other free-market environmental policies.
+ACC supports environmental policies based on conservative principles.
+ACC advocates for conservation and free-market environmental policies.
 ACC supports the development and deployment of nuclear energy, renewable energy, biomass, geothermal energy, hydroelectric power; the ACC also supports the use of natural gas as a relatively low-carbon fuel during a transition phase away from higher carbon sources.
 In 2022, ACC released The Climate Commitment.
-The policy framework advocates for climate change-related policies with bipartisan support, existing climate and environmental legislation in Congress, and free market principles.
+ACC supports the building of data centers on brownfield and Superfund sites and companies cleaning and redeveloping the land in exchange.